 “Better get back to it and leave you to read the paper eh?
 Expect you’ve got some writing to get back to.”

-By the time I got home it was lunchtime.
-I boiled up the lobster in salt water and ate it with a salad, then sat down at my computer with a cup of tea.
-To my surprise words started to flow and I entertained the hope that my period of frustration and procrastination had come to an end.
+By the time I got home it was lunchtime so I boiled up the lobster in salt water and ate it with a salad, then sat down at my computer with a cup of tea and slither of chocolate.
+Finally words started to flow and I entertained the hope that my period of frustrated procrastination had come to an end.
 I wanted to write a crimance set in the inner north of Melbourne around Fitzroy.
 They call it flow when you get into a rhythm.
 It feels like time is suspended and a force greater than yourself is guiding your hand.
 I was very focused when there was a shout and an emerald green apparition burst into view at the window.
 It gave me such a fright that I almost fell off my chair and experienced the kind of adrenaline rush you get when you narrowly miss having a car crash.
 Ricky screamed and disappeared then popped into view again arms waving in the air.

-Shit what do I do now I thought and started to run through what I had learnt in mental health first aid as I moved toward the open door.
+Shit, I thought, what do I do now?
+I started running through what I had learnt in mental health first aid as I moved toward the open door.
 Speak calmly, simply and clearly.
-I stopped in the doorway because I remembered Tom had told me Ricky never went inside.
+I stopped in the doorway remembering that Tom had said Ricky never went inside.

 “Hello Ricky, what brings you here?”